 A domestic round-trip flight at the end of last year averaged $366, according to Airlines for America, the trade association for the largest airlines.
 If you travel as a family of four, that means you’re out over $1,400 without even factoring in the cost of baggage fees or transportation to and from the airport.

 However, there are some ways to cut costs without sacrificing your next vacation.
 A group of people dedicated to scouring insider blogs and scoping airlines’ social media feeds, today’s travel experts offer the not-so-frequent flyer tips on scoring the best deals.
-Here are 10 ways to cut costs on your next plane fare — or even score a totally free ticket to your destination of choice.

 1. Know the Right Sites

 Few “insiders” are really looking for flight deals on Expedia, Orbitz or Kayak anymore.
 The rule seems to be that the more people know about a site, the less likely it is to offer rock-bottom prices.
-The airlines’ own sites offer cheaper flights than these search giants.

 Other good sites include View from the Wing, The Flight Deal, ExpertFlyer and FlyerTalk’s forums.
+So, if you’re looking for the “black market” for flights, these options will all feel pretty illicit when you see how much you’re saving.

 2. Work Those Credit Card Sign-Up Bonuses